awsdocs/amazon-elasticache-docs/doc_source/redis/backups-seeding-redis.md

    1. Under *Access for other AWS accounts*, choose **\+ Add account**\.

-   1. In the box, add the region's canonical id as shown in the following list:
+   1. In the box, add the AWS Region's canonical ID as shown in the following list:
       + China \(Beijing\) and China \(Ningxia\) Regions:

         ```